1945

 Twins Website) who graciously shared the

-photo with this work, it appears as a courtesy.
+photo with this work.
+It appears as a courtesy.

-Another great research tool is
+Another great research tool is:

 Peter J. Marson’s “Lockheed Twins”.

-its glory years with TWA.
+from its glory years with TWA.
 What happened to this famous transport?
 A mystery!
 Virtually

-unrecognizable sans the elongated (Learstar conversion nose) and reg. number.
+unrecognizable, sans the elongated (Learstar conversion nose) and reg. number.
 The location is

 thought to be Fort Lauderdale Airport.
-At this date, the Lodestar was owned by the Cardway
+At this date the Lodestar was owned by the Cardway

 Corporation of Chicago.
 The colors are a reflection of those popular in the 1970's; copper earth